teateatea/heartbreaker/home.md

 ___
 ## World Building
-*This section is literally just copy-pasted notes.
+*This section is just copy-pasted notes.
 No effort has been make it readable by other people, but you're welcome to interpret my brainstorming!*

 [[The Caspian Pantheon]]